dirkscholte/dirkscholte.github.io/books.md

 ### 2022

+*No One is Talking About This* - Patricia Lockwood

 *The Nickel Boys* - Colson Whitehead

 *The Overstory* - Richard Powers

+*Small Bodies of Water* - Nina Mingya Powles

 *Klara and the Sun* - Kazuo Ishiguro